superlinked/VectorHub/docs/use_cases/social_media_retrieval.md

 ## 5. Retrieval client

-Here, we focus on preprocessing a user's query, searching the vector DB, and postprocessing the retrieved posts for maximum results.
+Here, we focus on preprocessing a user's query, searching the vector DB, and postprocessing the retrieved posts for optimal results.

 To design the retrieval step, we implement a `QdrantVectorDBRetriever` class to expose all the necessary features for our retrieval client.
 In the sections below, we'll go into how to implement each of the methods involved in the class.